aoster97/Logisim/README.md

 ### MacOS >= 11 (ARM) (Apple M)

 You'd better not use ARM MAC!
-ARM MAC cannot run it and the error "java.awt.Toolkit.getMenuShortcutKeyMask()" will be displayed.(test on jdk8u351)
+ARM MAC cannot run it and the error "java.awt.Toolkit.getMenuShortcutKeyMask()" will be displayed.(test on jdk8u351 , jdk11 and jdk19)

 If you want to use logisim on ARM MAC, please refer to the Linux method below.